paulshaoyuqiao/Garden-Bed-Synthesization/README.md

 - A uniformly random degrees of rotation
 - A uniformly random resizing between 0.75x and 1.25x

+The resulting synthesized patches, along with their masks, and the original patch/mask from which they come from will all be found within the folder `generated` at the root directory of this project after calling the script.

 You can find an example below using 1 overhead image as the original background (with mask), and 8 occulated leaves for 3 different types (nasturtium: 0, borage: 1, bokchoy: 2) (5 additional leaves per image for a total of 10 synthesized images):

 The file `sample_config.json` contains the configurations used in generating one of the patches below.